NIFTy-PPL/NIFTy/paper/paper.md

 lh = jft.Poissonian(data).amend(forward)
 ```

-All GP models in \texttt{NIFTy.re} as well as all likelihoods behave like `jft.Model`s and their attributes are exposed to JAX, meaning JAX understands what it means if a computation involves `self` or other models.
+All GP models in \texttt{NIFTy.re} as well as all likelihoods behave like `jft.Model`s and their attributes are exposed to JAX, meaning that JAX understands what it means if a computation involves `self` or other models.
-In other words, `correlated_field`, `forward`, and `lh` from the code snippets shown here are all so-called pytrees in JAX and, e.g., the following is valid code `jax.jit(lambda l, x: l(x))(lh, x0)` with `x0` some arbitrarily chosen valid input to `lh`.
+In other words, `correlated_field`, `forward`, and `lh` from the code snippets shown here are all so-called pytrees in JAX, and for example the following is valid code `jax.jit(lambda l, x: l(x))(lh, x0)` with `x0` some arbitrarily chosen valid input to `lh`.
 Inspired by equinox [@Kidger2021], individual attributes of the class can be marked as non-static or static via `dataclass.field(metadata=dict(static=...))` for the purpose of compiling.
-Depending on the value, JAX will either treat the attribute as unknown placeholder or as known concrete attribute and potentially inline it during compiles.
+Depending on the value, JAX will either treat the attribute as an unknown placeholder or as a known concrete attribute and potentially inline it during compilation.
 This mechanism is extensively used in likelihoods to avoid inlining large constants such as the data and avoiding expensive re-compiles whenever possible.

 ## Variational Inference